API-Skeletons/doctrine-in-apigility-book_en/introduction.rst

 ``_embedded`` data.

-If you're familiar with the benefits of ORM and will use it in your project and you require a fully-fledged API engine than this API strategy may what you're looking for.
+If you're familiar with the benefits of ORM and will use it in your project and you require a fully-fledged API engine then this API strategy may what you're looking for.

 What makes Doctrine in Apigility different?